pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 > power_parameters_power_pass=$POWER_PASSWORD
 ```

-* `$ARCH`: This field refers to the architecture of the machine being added, `amd64` in the local laptop example.
+- `$ARCH`: This field refers to the architecture of the machine being added, `amd64` in the local laptop example.

-* `$MAC_ADDRESS`: This is the MAC address of the boot-enabled NIC for the machine being added.
+- `$MAC_ADDRESS`: This is the MAC address of the boot-enabled NIC for the machine being added.
 Note that the MAC address entered here must use a colon (":") separator, although some MAC addresses are written with dash ("-") separators.

-* `$POWER_TYPE`: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
+- `$POWER_TYPE`: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
 See [Power management](/t/power-management/nnnn) for details on the available power types and the relevant parameters for each type.
 In this example, we've used a "virsh" power type (a libvirt KVM), but your choice will depend on your hardware.

-* `$POWER_ID`: This is generally the UUID of the machine being added.
+- `$POWER_ID`: This is generally the UUID of the machine being added.

-* `$POWER_ADDRESS/$POWER_PASSWORD`: In the case of a KVM, these are the only parameters that need to be entered.
+- `$POWER_ADDRESS/$POWER_PASSWORD`: In the case of a KVM, these are the only parameters that need to be entered.
 See [Power types](https://maas.io/docs/api#power-types) in the API reference for details on the available power types and the relevant parameters for each type.
 rad-end

+** how to add machines via a chassis
 rad-begin /snap/3.0/ui /deb/3.0/ui /snap/2.9/ui /deb/2.9/ui
 <a href="#heading--how-to-add-machines-via-a-chassis"><h3 id="heading--how-to-add-machines-via-a-chassis">How to add machines via a chassis</h3></a>